-It happened so fast I reflexively reached out to grab him, but too late.
-He was already down — suspended over the water at the end of his lines with his feet still gripping the rail.
+It happened so quickly I reflexively reached out to grab him—too late.
+He was already down, suspended over the water at the end of his lines with his feet still gripping the rail.
 He didn’t stay there long.
-Immediately João heaved in with both arms while thrusting up with his hips, so that in one quick kip he was standing back on deck as if nothing had happened.
-He bounced up and down on the balls of his feet and gave me a smug smile.
+Immediately he heaved in with both arms while thrusting up with his hips, so that in one quick kip he was standing back on deck as if nothing had happened.
+He glanced at me again, this time with a smug smile.

 João did his acrobatic stunt a couple more times, just to make sure I got it, then switched to a new position.
-Facing forward, he now eased himself sideways over the rail and started bouncing up and down without lifting his feet from the deck.
+Facing forward, still holding the espeque lines with both hands, he eased himself sideways over the rail and started bouncing up and down without lifting his feet from the deck.
 Each bounce sent a tremor through the hull as if he was purposely trying to push it down with his feet.
-In fact, this is exactly what João was doing.
+In fact, this is exactly what he was doing.
 Having no ballast on board, jangadeiros use their bodies to counter the tipping force from the sail, leveraging their weight over the rail by hanging from their espeque lines.
-In a flash of insight, I realized I was witnessing what was probably the very first sailing trapeze.
+In a flash of insight, I realized I was witnessing what was probably the origin of the sailing trapeze.

-While João rocked back and forth, Ze crouched at the side of the tabernacle, retying one of the lines that held the port anchor in place.
+While João rocked back and forth, Ze crouched at the port side of the tabernacle, retying the line that held the anchor in place.
 (It must have come loose in the surf.)
 He worked methodically, without any rush, in stark contrast to his mate at the rail.
 It wasn’t the only difference between them.

 The anchor secured, Ze squinted up at the mainsail.
 The cotton cloth was stained but still in pretty good shape.
 Ze grabbed the aguador from the tabernacle lines and stepped to the rail.
 The aguador is used to scoop up seawater to throw on the sail.

 A jangada’s mainsail is kept wet while sailing to improve the sail’s lift.
 It is a technique as old as cloth sails themselves.
 The water swells the fibers, closing the microscopic gaps that allow air molecules to trespass across the fabric.
 A “leaky” sail loses pressure.
 Over a large area of canvas this can add up to a significant loss in lift.
-But on a sail as small as a jangada’s, I wondered if the effort really made a difference.
+But with a jangada’s relatively small sail, I wondered if the effort really made any difference.